'Should we be displaying this': Marjorie Taylor Greene holds blown-up photo of Hunter Biden receiving oral sex in House hearing

 Ziegler confirmed, during Greene’s questioning, that Hunter used his company to pay for prostitutes and that a membership fee for a golf club was actually for a sex club.

 That, however, wasn’t the only nude photo of Hunter she shared.
-In her questioning, Greene also shared images from a woman she said Hunter claimed to be a paralegal, with her hands around a censored erection.
+In her questioning, Greene also shared another Hunter Biden dick pic, an image with a woman she said Hunter claimed to be a paralegal, with her hands around a censored erection.

 “This is not what most paralegals do for law firms,” Greene said, saying Hunter paid for the woman through his law firm and called it a business expense, which Ziegler agreed occurred.